HenriquesLab/NanoJ-Core/README.md

 ## About NanoJ-Core ##

 **NanoJ-Core** and **[NanoJ-Updater](https://bitbucket.org/rhenriqueslab/nanoj-updater)** provide the base high-performance computing engine that other NanoJ plugins (e.g.: SRRF, VirusMapper) need to run. **NanoJ** is developed by the [Henriques laboratory](http://www.ucl.ac.uk/lmcb/users/ricardo-henriques) in the [MRC Laboratory for Molecular Cell Biology](http://www.ucl.ac.uk/lmcb/) at [University College London](http://www.ucl.ac.uk/).

+## Installation of NanoJ-Core ##

+**NanoJ-Core** is available as an ImageJ/Fiji plugin.
+The installation proceeds thought the ImageJ updater: open ImageJ, and select “Update” in the “Help”-menu.

+Regardless if other updates are available or not, press the “Manage update sites”-button on the Updater window (indicated in red).

+Then, scroll down the list of update sites, click on the tick-box next to “NanoJ-Core" and click the “Close” button (in red).

+Finally, click “Apply changes” (in red) in the Updater window, close and then restart ImageJ.

+You can find NanoJ-Core under the “Plugins” menu.